Today, no matter where you live in the United States, there’s a good chance that you’ve seen your fair share of extreme weather.

 Talking to a Trusted Roofing Contractor

-Most roofing companies are not only dependable but are trustworthy as well.
-To keep your roof up-to-code and avoid significant damage during a hurricane or any other natural disaster, you should be working with a roofer that you know and trust.
+Most roofing companies are not only dependable but trustworthy as well.
+To keep your roof up-to-code and avoid significant damage during a hurricane or any other natural disaster, you should work with a roofer you know and trust.

 If you don’t have anyone in mind, be sure to ask your friends and neighbors for referrals.
 You can also check out roofing websites for recommendations.

 Contact us at Better Built Contractors today for an inspection and estimate for your roof.

 If your roof needs repairs or even replacement after an extensive roof damage inspection, you will most likely need to contact your homeowner’s insurance provider.

 They can let you know if roof replacement is covered under your policy and even provide a list of roof contractors they trust — like us at Better Built Contractors.